PrAtHaM-0707/E-Commerce-MERN-Project/README.md

 - 🔄 Implemented logic to update quantity if the product exists or add a new entry if it doesn’t.
 - ✅ Tested the endpoint to ensure cart data is saved in MongoDB.
 - 🛠️ Fixed model overwrite issue using a caching pattern to prevent recompilation.

 ---

+### 📜 Milestone 18: Fetch Cart Products for Cart Page
+✅ Tasks Completed:

+- 🌐 Created a GET endpoint (`/api/cart`) to fetch all products in the user's cart.
+- 🔄 Used Mongoose's `populate` method to retrieve full product details (e.g., name, price, image) for each cart item.
+- ✅ Tested the endpoint to ensure the cart data is returned with populated product details for display on the cart page.

+---